 System Evaluation and Fabrication: Creating LRAUV Platform #2: Stella.
 The WHOI/MBARI team also has been conducting a full system evaluation, inclusive of auxiliary gear and buoys, in order to review low cost manufacturing and design improvements for Build-2 and future builds.
 The team has implemented PDM tools consisting of Autodesk Vault, Basecamp, Slack and WHOI Roundabout for tracking current and future inventory and allowing time and cost savings for Build-2 ordering and manufacturing.
 Autodesk Vault enables revision control on drawings and documentation related to the build.
 With these tools in place, WHOI has all mechanical drawings as well as ordering information for the entire LRAUV platform in a secure and controlled environment.
-Build instructions are being created with efforts continuing into YR7 to make manufacturing of LRAUV a more efficient and economical endeavor.
+Build instructions were drafted in year 6 and that effort will continue into YR7 to make manufacturing of LRAUV a more efficient and economical endeavor.

 All mechanical parts have been designed and or ordered and received in YR6.
 Given major hurdles in the spring of YR6 activities due to Covid-19, including shop and services shutting down, this is a huge success and will limit more delays in build-2 related to the core vehicle build.
 All mechanical parts and most electrical components have been organized at the WHOI lab in bins labeled per assembly.
-Next steps include figuring out how to build up the assemblies as we work diligently to document with photos, diagrams, drawings and notes/instructions.
+Next steps (Year 7) include figuring out how to build up the assemblies as we work diligently to document with photos, diagrams, drawings and notes/instructions.
 This documentation package will be a deliverable goal for program year 7 that may be pushed into YR8 depending on the further impacts by Covid-19 delays and any other unforeseen hurdles.